What is a Futures Market?

 People who actually are in business do most of the Futures market trading of the respective commodities.
 Such trading is done through a broker.
 He charges a fee for his services, which is known as commission.
 Only a small amount is needed while making such a trade.
 This is unlike stocks, where the full amount has to be paid upfront.
 Usually, traders need adequate margin money in their accounts to trade which is a small percentage of the total sum.
 Brokers may ask for a minimum amount of capital with traders to operate a futures account.
 Futures exchange may specify the delivery location of the deliverable too.
-In case an alternate delivery location is also mentioned, additional delivery charges for that location can also be mentioned.
+If an alternate delivery location is also mentioned, additional delivery charges for that location can also be mentioned.

-Many times traders enter into a futures contract with no intention of taking actual delivery at the time of maturity of the contract.
+Often, traders enter into a futures contract with no intention of taking actual delivery at the time of maturity of the contract.
 Day traders intend to profit from price fluctuations in a commodity after entering into the futures contract.
 They use a cash settlement agreement which means the settlement is done by means of exchange of money only, and no physical delivery of the goods or securities.

 Futures Markets generally have a regulatory body that oversees their activities and functioning.
-Commodity Futures Trading Commission (CFTC) in the US and Securities and Exchange Board of India (SEBI) in India are examples of such regulatory bodies.
+Commodity Futures Trading Commission (CFTC) in the US and the Securities and Exchange Board of India (SEBI) in India are examples of such regulatory bodies.
 Such bodies are mostly governmental agencies.

 Futures options are thus less risky than a futures contract.
-But the right to get the option does involve a cost and the option buyer needs to pay a premium to buy that right.
+But the right to get the option does involve a cost, and the option buyer needs to pay a premium to buy that right.
 Hence, such contracts become expensive sometimes.